mheap/nexmo-developer/_use_cases/en/fbm-product-info.md

 ngrok http 9000 -subdomain=your_domain
 ```

-> Note in this case Ngrok will divert the Nexmo webhooks you specified when you created your Nexmo application to `localhost:9000`.
+> Note in this case Ngrok will divert the Vonage webhooks you specified when you created your Vonage application to `localhost:9000`.

 ## Write your basic application